mokagio/mokacoding/metallo/src/posts/2015-09-22-demistifying-swift-functor.md

 The goal is to demystify scary terms associated with functional programming, and show a practical application of the underlying concepts when used with array and optionals.

+You can follow along on the [Playground](https://github.com/mokagio/yow-connected-2015) I used for the YOW! talk.

+_Note:_ All the code above is written for Swift 2 and Xcode 7.

 ## Nasty if let

 Probably one of the most disruptive features of Swift compared to Objective-C is the presence of optionals.
 Having a type _wrapped_ in an optional adds an extra layer of context.
 A constant or variable of type `Something?` could be nil, and consumers have to account for that.